 My sister, in between screams and crying fits, always asked for the latest doll.
 She was scared senseless of “HO-HO,” but she somehow managed to spit out her order.
 Like clockwork, every year, I asked for a Daisy BB Gun with a year’s supply of stainless silver ammo ( for killing werewolves), a full-size Elliot Ness operable Thompson Sub Machine Gun, or an Army surplus Bazooka with real rockets and a long, razor-sharp Bowie knife encased in a fringed leather holster.
 It was a 1950s boy thing; weapons were what we longed for.
 How else could we defeat Santa Anna at the Alamo or win World War II, again?
 Our neighborhood may have sported the best-supplied “kid army” on the planet, and jolly old Santa was our secret arms dealer; parents non-the wiser.
 I finally got the BB Gun, but Santy was wise enough to not bring the other request.

 Walking down the stairs to the store’s basement was the thrill I waited for all year.
 There, hanging above my head, was the beautiful red and silver tinseled sign, “Toy Land,” kid nirvana, and the Holy Grail all in one room.
 The smell of burned popcorn and stale chocolate candy wafted up the stairs, and I could hear the cheesy Christmas choir music and the sound the Rocket Train made as it glided along the ceiling-mounted rails.
-I almost pissed my jeans.
+I almost pissed off my jeans.

-Hundreds, if not thousands of parents jostled down isles of toys, pushing, grabbing, snarling like a pack of wild dogs fighting for that last toy; the holiday spirit and common courtesy was alive and well.
+Hundreds, if not thousands of parents jostled down isles of toys, pushing, grabbing, and snarling like a pack of wild dogs fighting for that last toy; the holiday spirit and common courtesy were alive and well.
 The queue of kids for the Rocket Train snaked through the basement like a soup line.

 There, sitting on his mini-mountain top perch, sat old red-suited Santa Claus and his elfin apprentices, herding kids to his lap at break-neck speed.
-Each child got about fifteen-seconds, a black and white photograph, and then it was off the lap and down the steps.
+Each child got about fifteen seconds, a black and white photograph, and then it was off the lap and down the steps.
 Kids were fast in those days; we memorized and practiced our list weeks before our visit for maximum impact.
 “Ho-Ho” had better be writing this stuff down.
 Kids don’t forget, squat.

 Two Santa visits, four Rocket Train rides, and three popcorn bags later, our family unit departed Leonard’s for the new and improved “Leonard’s Christmas Tree Land,” located across the street from the main building.
-Thanks to the demolition of several winos infested abandoned buildings, the new lot was now the size of Rhode Island and held enough trees for every person and their dog in Texas.
+Thanks to the demolition of several winos-infested abandoned buildings, the new lot was now the size of Rhode Island and held enough trees for every person and their dog in Texas.

 Thousands, if not millions of fresh-cut trees awaited our choosing.
 Father, always the cheapskate, chose a sensible tree; not too big, not too small, yet full and fluffy with a lovely piney aroma.
-My sister and I pointed and danced like fools for the “pink flocked” tree in the tent, that cost the equivalent of a week’s salary.
+My sister and I pointed and danced like fools for the “pink flocked” tree in the tent, which cost the equivalent of a week’s salary.
 My parents enjoyed our cute antics.
 The sensible tree was secured to the top of our Nash Rambler station wagon, and we are homeward bound.

-Pulling into our driveway, it was impossible to miss our neighbors extravagant holiday display.
-We had been away from home for 6 hours and returned to a full-blown holiday extravaganza that made our modest home look like a tobacco road share-croppers shack.
+Pulling into our driveway, it was impossible to miss our neighbor’s extravagant holiday display.
+We had been away from home for 6 hours and returned to a full-blown holiday extravaganza that made our modest home look like a tobacco road sharecroppers shack.

 Our next-door neighbors, Mr. Mister and Mrs. Mister were the neighborhood gossip fodder.
 The couple moved from Southern California for his job.
 He, an aircraft-design engineer, and she, a former gopher girl at Paramount Studios.
 The Misters reeked new-found money and didn’t mind flaunting it.
 They drove tiny Italian sports cars and hired a guy to mow their lawn.
 His wife, Mrs. Mister, always had a Pall Mall ciggie in one hand and a frosty cocktail in the other.
 Father said she looked like a pretty Hollywood lady named Jane Mansfield, but Mother said she resembled a “gimlet-assed dime-store chippy.”
 I got the impression that the Misters were quite popular in the neighborhood.